MaroEGY/AstroSpace/README.md

 - Direct links to NASA STEM resources
 - Access to NASA's open APIs for developers
-- Citizen science participation opportunities
+- The official NASA website for more information
 - Newsletter subscription for space updates

 ## 🛠️ Technologies Used

 - **Frontend**: HTML5, CSS3, JavaScript (ES6+)
-- **Visual Effects**: Three.js, Vanta.js, Particles.js
+- **Visual Effects**: Three.js, Vanta.js
 - **Data Source**: NASA Astronomy Picture of the Day API
 - **Hosting**: Static file deployment ready
 - **Icons**: Custom favicon set for all devices